percona/percona-backup-mongodb/doc/source/running.rst

 .. tip::

-   Running as the mongod user and saving the log file in the same parent directory as the mongod node's data directory would be the most intuitive and convenient way.
-But if you want it can be another user, and the log file can be at location that files can be written to, or piped to logging service.
+   Running as the mongod user would be the most intuitive and convenient way.
+   But if you want it can be another user.

 You can confirm the |pbm-agent| connected to its mongod and started OK by confirming *"pbm agent is listening for the commands"* is printed to the log